englissi/englissi/README.md

 - 💬 Ask me about nothing
 - 📫 How to reach me: katya0153@gmail.com
 - 😄 Pronouns: 대충살자
-- ⚡ Fun fact: was an intern at the Embassy of ROK in Bulgaria, Worked at Samsung Techwin, gained 30kg after giving birth.
+- ⚡ Fun fact: was an intern at the Embassy of ROK in Bulgaria, Worked at Samsung Techwin, gained 30kg after giving birth, love traveling.

 ## Try my apps here!